Research Assistant Visa Sponsorship Jobs in New Jersey

 Which companies in New Jersey sponsor visas for research assistants?

 New Jersey's pharmaceutical and life sciences sector drives the most research assistant sponsorship activity.
-Companies like Merck, Johnson & Johnson, Bristol Myers Squibb, and Sanofi have consistent track records of sponsoring H-1B and other work visas for research roles.
+Companies like Merck, Johnson & Johnson, Bristol Myers Squibb, and Sanofi have consistent track records of sponsoring H-1B visa and other work visas for research roles.
 Academic institutions including Rutgers University and Princeton University also sponsor international research assistants, particularly for laboratory and data-focused positions.

 What visa types are most common for research assistant roles in New Jersey?

 The H-1B is the most common visa for research assistant positions requiring a bachelor's degree or higher in a specialized field such as biology, chemistry, or data science.
-Some university-affiliated research assistants enter on J-1 exchange visitor visas.
+Some university-affiliated research assistants enter on J-1 visa exchange visitor visas.
 Candidates who have completed U.S. degrees may also work under OPT or STEM OPT while pursuing H-1B sponsorship through their employer.

 Which cities in New Jersey have the most research assistant sponsorship jobs?